 (2) Subsection (2)(a) of that section (declaration at meeting of directors) does not apply.

 (3) In section 185 (general notice treated as sufficient declaration), subsection (4) (notice to be given at or brought up and read at meeting of directors) does not apply.

-(4) General notice by a shadow director is not effective unless given by notice in writing in accordance with section 184.
+(4) General notice by a shadow director is not effective unless given by

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.